 Record keeping, data and security

-Users must follow all data security and record management requirements that apply to Early Learning Victoria centres.
+Users must follow all data security and record management requirements that apply to Early Learning Victoria centres in line with the Records management policy and the Privacy policy.
 Appropriate records relating to referrals, information sharing and coordinated risk management should be kept.
 This may include:

 - the services that are being collaborated with